Tangible vs Intangible Products: How We Adapt Our 3D Animation Workflow

 Now that we’ve covered intangible products and how our workflow adapts to them, let’s talk about tangible products.
 At its core, our process stays pretty much the same across projects.
 While there are always small tweaks based on the client’s needs, the foundation doesn’t change much.

-Alright, now that we’ve talked about intangible products and how our workflow fits around them, let’s get into tangible products.
+Alright, now that we’ve talked about intangible products and how our workflow fits around them, let’s get into tangible product videos.
 Honestly, our process doesn’t change much from project to project.
 Sure, we tweak things here and there depending on what the client needs, but the core stays the same.

 What really shifts is the prep and ideation process.
 That part’s always custom.
 Once we’ve nailed the plan, the rest moves like clockwork.
 So in this section, we’re just gonna focus on what’s different in the planning, the rest is pretty similar to what we did for the Pipedrive case study.